How Do Secured Credit Cards Work?

 • Keep an eye on the changes in your credit report over time; once you see a meaningful improvement in your score, ask your card issuer about the possibility of upgrading to an unsecured card.

-How Does a Secured Card Help Build Credit?
+How a Secured Card Helps Build Credit

 As long as the credit card company reports your activity to the three major consumer credit agencies, there are quite a few ways a secured credit card can help you build or rebuild your score.

 As you use your secured credit card to make purchases and pay your balance, credit bureaus receive the information about how much credit you use and whether you repay what you owe.
 That’s why paying your bills on time reflects positively on your credit report and shows lenders you’re responsible.
-This is important as keeping a clean payment history puts you on the right path to qualifying for an unsecured card.

 Moreover, keeping a credit line open can also help boost your score as it changes your credit utilization.
 However, keep in mind that applying for secured credit cards to increase the total credit available won’t make sense unless you try and keep your credit utilization ratio below 30%.
-Once again, paying your balance in full each billing cycle can help you do that.

 How Quickly Does a Secured Card Build Credit?